sinclairzx81/sidewinder/libs/client/readme.md

 ## WebSocketClient

 The WebSocketClient connects to WebSocketService implementations.
-This client type provides the same functionality as the WebClient but offers additional support for bi-directional method invocation.
+This client type provides the same functionality as the WebClient but offers additional support for bi-directional method calls as well as connection retry options.
 The following example creates a WebSocketClient that connects to a WebSocketService that carries out a long running rendering task.
 We expect that this task will take a some time to complete, so this service provides a `progress` notification event (as informed by the Contract) to notify the client of rendering progress.

 <details>
   <summary>Contract</summary>